-Hoover, Ala. -- They nervously clutch numbered Daniel Moore prints, chattering about how, if possible, they could direct him to sign in a particular area of the print, and maybe even with a particular message.
-The painting in question commemorates the Alabama Crimson Tide's 2011 National Championship season.
+Hoover, Ala. -- They clutch numbered Daniel Moore prints, chattering about how, if possible, they would direct him to sign in a particular area of the print, and maybe even with a particular message.
+The painting commemorates the Alabama Crimson Tide's 2011 national championship.

 Would it be possible to get a "Roll Tide" next to his name?